-I’m not opposed to dairy, but after finishing the Whole30, my family and I realized that we do best when we keep dairy to a minimum.
+I’m not opposed to dairy, and no one in my family has a dairy allergy, but after finishing the Whole30, we realized that we do best when we keep dairy to a minimum.

-Fortunately, though, I created a dairy-free alfredo sauce recipe that tastes so good, we think it might be even BETTER than my regular version!!
+Fortunately, though, I created a dairy-free alfredo sauce recipe that tastes so good, that it might be even BETTER than my regular version!!

 - Brain.
 Dead.
 Easy.

 - Simple.
-I need to use pantry staples people.
-No special ingredients.
+I need to use pantry staples, people.
+No special ingredients like vegan butter or vegan cream cheese.

 - Quick.
-I need the sauce done when the noodles are.
+I want the sauce done by the time the spaghetti noodles are cooked.

 - Made with 100% whole foods only.
-Nothing weird going on here.
+No weird ingredients here!
+(Have you looked at the ingredients on vegan parmesan cheese?!)

-- No cashews.
-Love them in my vegan cheese sauce, but not here.
+- No raw cashews.
+Love them in my Vegan Cheese Sauce, but not here.

 - No chicken stock or chicken broth.

-Believe it or not, you only need a few basic pantry staples to make this simple alfredo sauce:
+Believe it or not, you only need a few basic pantry staples to make this simple lactose free alfredo sauce:

 - Olive Oil